 Why go?
 To crunch across lava fields, see geysers spout from the ground and bathe in geothermal pools across this North Atlantic nation…

 Stay where?
-Start in the country’s cosmopolitan capital Reykjavik at Ion City Hotel, located on the main street of Laugavegur, near Scandi design boutiques, chic restaurants such as Glo and hip bars like Public House.
+Start in the country’s cosmopolitan capital Reykjavik at Ion City Hotel, located on the main street of Laugavegur, near Scandi design boutiques, chic restaurants and hip bars.
 Next, soak up culture of a different kind at the Retreat at Blue Lagoon, on its namesake landmark, where honeymooners can turn up the temperature in a Lagoon Suite, with private access to the bath-warm waters.
 Finally, head north to the Troll Peninsula and Deplar Farm, which has its own geothermal pool, from which you can spy the aurora dancing at night.

 Smith tip: Your best chance of seeing the Northern Lights is from September to April, while April to October is ideal for whale-watching tours from Reykjavik’s old harbour and the fjords of Akureyri in the north.